AbhijitPawar/Taxi-Booking-Android-App/README.md

 Taxi Booking Android App

-It is a taxi booking android app just like uber, ola
+It is a taxi booking android app just like uber and ola.

 Android Studio Used